 To off set some of the cost of buying new, we are supporting the circular economy by suggesting upcycling projects.
 This is not always possible so we ensure the products we design, manufacture and buy are all produced in line with our strict “design to last” ethos, ensuring products are robust, fit for purpose and at end of life can be easily dismantled and recycled (or hopefully upcycled!) rather than producing massive carbon impact by reaching landfill.

 The process from A to Z

 Our design team from BC Intérieur were part of the entire process of refurbishing Verrières-le-Buisson Public Library – from start to finish.

 Here, we demonstrate our work of rebuilding existing shelving systems as well as implementing new round shelving systems with castors.

-The library is an excellent example of how upcycling products can provide new life and add a sense of fresh familiarity to an environment - and all without compromising the authentic, sustainable, original materials and aesthetics of the original library.
+The library is an excellent example of how upcycling products can provide new life and add a sense of fresh familiarity to an environment - and all without compromising the authentic, original materials and aesthetics of the original library.